GoblinsGit/LuaScripts/README.md

 ## Summoning
-* Start in taverly with summoning in preset 1
+* Start in taverly with summoning supplies in preset 1
 * If the script doesn't currently support your pouch, just add the item id to the utils.ids table
+* The script will end when you run out of charms